ChangelogBook a demoSign up

 • You launch a new brand or sub-brand — create a new brand profile with its own context, logos, and fonts

-• You add a marketing channel — connect a new ad platform or ESP so agents can analyze its performance data
+• You add a marketing channel — connect a new ad platform or ESP to make its performance data available to agents

 • Business context changes — update brand guidelines, campaign formats, or organizational rules